damian-lis/portfolio-website/README.md

 )
 ```

 In the example above, we can see that various class objects are imported into the file, which are used to create instances of these classes.
-Each of the created instances is responsible for some part of the logic on the page, e.g. on the main page we have to create a description of my person and my skills (new DescriptionArrange), sound (new Sound), form (new Form), theme (new Form) and sneak peeks (new SneakPeeks).
+Each of the created instances is responsible for some part of the logic on the page, e.g. on the main page we have to create a description of my person and my skills (new DescriptionArrange), audio (new Audio), form (new Form), theme (new Form) and sneak peeks of completed projects (new SneakPeeks).

-Each of the created instances accepts various elements such as a container (to which the elements created by createElementFn helper are to be attached), a trigger element (e.g. triggering an animation through the triggerActionOnWindowScrollFn helper) and various data on the basis of which the description structure is created.
+Each of the created instances accepts various references (on the basis of which the appropriate elements in the DOM structure are found in a specific object) such as a to container element (to which the elements created by createElementFn helper are to be attached), to a trigger element (based on which the animation is triggered through the triggerActionOnWindowScrollFn helper) and various data on the basis of which the description structure is created.

-To attach such a js file to the html file, we use a simple script tag, thanks to which we can import the entire solution to a given page (in this case to the index.html homepage):
+To attach such a js file to the html file, we use a simple script tag, thanks to which we can import various functionalities to a given page (in this case to the index.html homepage):

 ```
 <script type="module" type="text/javascript" src="/scripts/sites/main.js"></script>
 ```

-Thanks to this solution, it is very easy to add new functionalities to our website while keeping the code clean (the logic of each of the presented objects will be described later).
+Thanks to the solution presented in the whole point, it is very easy to add new functionalities to our website while keeping the code clean (the logic of each of the presented objects will be described later).

 <br/>
 <br/>